 - One early episode even reveals he has a God Hand ringtone.

-- When he is first given the controls, medibot briefly mimics the "children's show host" narration he did in his Kirby 64 LP.IlluminatusVespucci: [through laughter] I'll kill you, I'll kill you.
+- When they are first given the controls, medibot briefly mimics the "children's show host" narration they did in their Kirby 64 LP.IlluminatusVespucci: [through laughter] I'll kill you, I'll kill you.
 Where's- I need a knife.